liu-congcong/MetaDecoder/README.md

 * 1.0.8 (20220315): Minor bugs fixed.

+* 1.0.9 (20220508): Fix a bug that causes abnormal coverage when the "--mapq" parameter is set to 0.

 ## References

 * Mina Rho, Haixu Tang, and Yuzhen Ye.
 FragGeneScan: Predicting Genes in Short and Error-prone Reads.
 Nucl.
 Acids Res., 2010 doi: 10.1093/nar/gkq747.